Cooling and Heating as a Utility…. Reducing Energy Bills and Consumption

 The simplest way to use less is… to use less.
 If a process is being heated too warm or at the wrong time of day, obliterate that small portion of the total bill.
 If one utility is being consumed to balance another (heating and cooling acting on the same space) then obliterate it.

-However armed with this intimate knowledge of just where the pounds, Euros or dollars are being sucked out the profit margin and into the process, we can perhaps achieve a virtuous result by another method.
+Once energy use has been reduced demand-side, we can also use this intimate knowledge of just where the pounds, Euros or dollars are being sucked out the profit margin and into the process, to achieve a further virtuous result by another method.

-An animation that describes how a combined heating and cooling process in a factory can save money and carbon.
-The Neatpump by Star Refrigeration is an ammonia heat pump that uses the Vilter single screw compressor and delivers significant savings using just a little bit of joined up energy thinking.
+The Neatpump by Star Refrigeration is an ammonia heat pump that delivers significant savings using just a little bit of joined up energy thinking.

 Why do we typically burn gas to make stuff warm, then burn electricity to cool it back down again by stripping it of heat, and then throw that heat away?
 What if we could capture that heat and re-use it?